 Initial processing of wood often occurs in remote and sparsely populated areas with limited job opportunities, social support systems, access to education, and infrastructure.
 These remote areas are sometimes beyond the control of government authorities.
 As a result, the leadership role in addressing social and governance issues can fall to forest companies.
 Values such as fair pay, employment benefits, job training, health and safety, and interaction with local communities are part of the social contract between employers and the communities in which they operate.

-Social issues involve a variety of topics.
+Social impacts involve a variety of topics.
 They are included in the concept of sustainable forest management (Brack, 2010).
-Table 12 lists 15 specific issues grouped in six categories.
+Table 13 lists 15 specific issues grouped in six categories.
 The issues highlighted in bold are elaborated in the text below.

-Table 12.
-Social issues relevant to sustainable procurement of wood and paper-based products
+Table 13.
+Social impacts relevant to sustainable procurement of wood and paper-based products

 Rights of ownership and access